CHIHCHIEH-LAI/Portfolio/README.md

 ## Distributed Systems
 ### Gossip-Style Heartbeating Membership Protocol
 In distributed systems, nodes or members might join, fail and leave systems, and membership protocol is a mechanism used to keep track of the members that are currently part of the system or operational.
 And heartbeating is used for detecting whether a member is operational.
 Gossip heartbeating is highly scalable and fault-tolerant, making it suitable for large distributed systems.
-The "Gossip Heartbeating Membership Protocol" project project implements a membership protocol that ensures complete and accurate failure detection in a distributed system.
+The "Gossip Heartbeating Membership Protocol" project implements a membership protocol that ensures complete and accurate failure detection in a distributed system.
 The protocol achieves the following requirements:

 1. Completeness all the time: Every non-faulty process detects every node join, failure, and leave without missing any updates.
 2. Accuracy of failure detection: The protocol maintains high accuracy in failure detection even in the presence of message losses and small delays.
 It effectively handles simultaneous multiple failures.